History of Chris Paul in Timeline

 In December 2022, Chris Paul graduated from Winston-Salem State University with his bachelor's degree in communications.

-2022: Named Reserve for NBA All-Star Game
+2022: Named Reserve for the NBA All-Star Game

 In 2022, Before the game, Chris Paul was named a reserve for the 2022 NBA All-Star Game.
-Paul reached his 50th career game with 10 assists or more with no turnovers.

 In 2022, Chris Paul earned All-NBA honors and led the NBA in assists.
+He was also named as the 30th-greatest player in NBA history by The Athletic in commemoration of the NBA's 75th Anniversary.

-January 22, 2023: Return to Lineup After Injury
+January 22, 2023: Returned to Lineup After Injury

-In June 2023, Chris Paul published a memoir, titled "Sixty One: Life Lessons from Papa, On and Off the Court".
+June 2023: Publication of Memoir "Sixty One: Life Lessons from Papa, On and Off the Court"

-June 24, 2023: Traded to the Washington Wizards
+June 24, 2023: Traded to Washington Wizards

-On June 24, 2023, Chris Paul was traded by the Suns to the Washington Wizards along with Landry Shamet, four first-round pick swaps, and six second-round draft picks for Bradley Beal, Jordan Goodwin, and Isaiah Todd.
+On June 24, 2023, Chris Paul was traded by the Phoenix Suns to the Washington Wizards along with Landry Shamet, four first-round pick swaps, and six second-round draft picks for Bradley Beal, Jordan Goodwin, and Isaiah Todd.

 January 5, 2024: Fractured Left Hand

-June 30, 2024: Waived by the Wizards
+June 30, 2024: Waived and Became Free Agent

-July 7, 2024: Signed with San Antonio Spurs
+July 7, 2024: Signed with the San Antonio Spurs

 On July 7, 2024, Chris Paul signed a one-year, $11 million deal with the San Antonio Spurs.
+His decision to sign with the team stemmed from his desire to receive playing time rather than chasing a championship.

 On December 8, 2024, Chris Paul passed Jason Kidd for second all-time in career assists.

-2024: Signed with San Antonio Spurs
+2024: Signed with the Spurs

 On February 20, 2025, Chris Paul passed Jason Kidd for second all-time in career steals.